 The feline upper respiratory tract disease complex, also known as feline respiratory disease (FRD) syndrome, is caused by a range of infectious agents and includes those illnesses typified by rhinosinusitis, conjunctivitis, lacrimation, salivation and oral ulcerations.
-The common infectious causes include Feline Herpesvirus Type 1 (FeHV-1), Feline Calicivirus (FCV), Chlamydia felis (formally Chlamydia psittaci var. felis), Bordetella bronchiseptica and Mycoplasma spp. infections.
+The common infectious causes include Feline Herpesvirus Type 1 (FeHV-1), Feline Calicivirus (FCV), Chlamydophila felis (formally Chlamydia psittaci var. felis), Bordetella bronchiseptica and Mycoplasma spp. infections.
 FeHV-1 and FCV are the most common viral causes of sneezing and nasal discharge in the cat.
 Calicivirus infection is most commonly associated with oral ulceration while corneal ulceration is more likely in FeHV-1 infections.
 FeHV-1 is commonly a persistent infection with long periods of latency and has been associated with chronic stomatitis, facial dermatitis, and uveitis.

 All these agents are spread through close animal contact, often through the ocular or nasal discharges associated with infection.
 Aerosols due to sneezing can also be a significant source of infection.
 Most importantly, these infections are more prevalent in multi-cat households or in catteries and concurrent infections with more than one agent is common.